Thai Case Shines The Light on International Surrogacy26 Feb 2018

 What About The UK?

-In the UK, surrogacy is legal but operates under very strict regulations, which are outlined in the Surrogacy Arrangements Act 1985.
+In the UK, surrogacy is legal but operates under very strict regulations outlined in the Surrogacy Arrangements Act 1985.
 It is against UK law to advertise that you are willing to act as a surrogate, that you are looking for a surrogate, or to come to a surrogacy agreement for money.
 It is clear that any contracts signed between the surrogate and the couple are not enforceable under UK law.

 Intended parents who are considering surrogacy abroad should seek advice about nationality and passports prior to entering into a surrogacy arrangement and they should be aware that it can take several weeks if not months, to process applications for nationality and passports for children born through surrogacy overseas.